 - Plan for a tour to see Misty Fjords National Park, which, as the name implies, is full of water, steep rock cliffs, and fjords.
 It sounds like another of my favorite places, Norway.

 This stop will be my excursion day with my one son who isn’t joining us on our journey to the Arctic.
-We flew in a floatplane with Dave from Family Air to Anon Creek to, hopefully, see bears catching salmon as they travel upstream.
-This is definitely a bucket list item for me.
-Please pray that the bears and weather cooperate!
+We flew in a float plane with Dave from Family Air to Anan Creek to, hopefully, see bears catching salmon as they travel upstream.
+You can read all about this unbelievable adventure here.